Skip to content

 hpc-compose replay -f compose.yaml --speed 10

-hpc-compose replay -f compose.yaml --no-tui
+hpc-compose watch -f compose.yaml --watch-mode line

 hpc-compose logs -f compose.yaml --follow